Kar1stan/PyTestUltimateQA/README.md

 https://www.jetbrains.com/ru-ru/pycharm/download/#section=windows

 ### Git clone
-This will clone the project, install NPM packages and also the Cypres.io which is required to run the test.
+This will clone the project,and install the Playwright+Pytest which is required to run the tet.
 No Selenium Server is required.
 ```
 $ git clone https://github.com/Kar1stan/PyTestUltimateQA.git
 $ cd PyTestUltimateQA